 There is a conflict of interest when an employee, director, officer, board member, volunteer, or elected official, who has an interest in the program funds or receives benefit from the award, is involved in the selection, award or administration of the program funds.
+Refer to your award agreement for more information.

-- You must disclose conflicts of interest or potential conflicts of interest. - You should have a "conflict of interest policy." - We don't need a copy, but you should be able to produce one if requested by MDHCD.
+- You must disclose conflicts of interest or potential conflicts of interest. - You should have a "conflict of interest policy." - We don't need a copy, but you should be able to produce one if requested by DHCD.